malminhas/raspberrypi-xmastree/README.md

 ## Introduction

 This repository contains experiments with PiHut's [3D Xmas Tree](https://thepihut.com/products/3d-xmas-tree-for-raspberry-pi).
-For detailed architecture documentation of the offline voice-controlled system, see [ARCHITECTURE.md](ARCHITECTURE.md).
+For detailed C4 style architecture documentation of the offline voice-controlled system, see [ARCHITECTURE.md](ARCHITECTURE.md).
 For development guidance, see [CLAUDE.md](CLAUDE.md).

 The project includes three main scripts: